meppe/ros-ort/README.md

 libGL error: No matching fbConfigs or visuals found libGL error: failed to load driver: swrast
 ```

-I have no idea why this is the case...
+I currently have no idea why this is the case...